-Data from the 2022 "Tell Them From Me" survey tool indicates that parents were supportive of the Faith life of the children at Our Lady of Victories.
-They are confident that the school is a safe and supportive place for their children.
-It is felt that behaviour issues are dealt with in a timely manner.
-They feel the school has good leadership and would recommend the school to others.
+Data from the latest "Tell Them From Me" survey tool indicates that parents were supportive of the Faith life of the children at Our Lady of Victories.
+They are confident that:

+- the school is a safe and supportive place for their children. - behaviour issues are dealt with in a timely manner. - the school has good leadership and would recommend the school to others.